 Where can I volunteer?

 Agnesian HealthCare offers a variety of volunteer opportunities throughout all of the ministries.
-Some of the opportunities in the hospital programs include greeters, wheelchair transporters, gift shop, clerical assistance, customer service and a variety of other opportunities depending on department needs.
+Some of the opportunities in the hospital programs include greeters, wheelchair transporters, gift shops, clerical assistance, customer service, and a variety of other opportunities depending on department needs.
 Services are provided on the hospital campuses and Agnesian HealthCare off-site areas as well, see list: